 Causes & Risk Factors

 Urinary incontinence can be caused by many different medical problems, including weak pelvic muscles or diabetes.
-See the box below for a list of common causes.
+Some common causes are listed below.

 - For women, thinning and drying of the skin in the vagina or urethra, especially after menopause

 - For men, enlarged prostate gland or prostate surgery

 - Weakened and stretched pelvic muscles after childbirth